 - Lebara Mobile – Call 5588 from your Lebara Mobile handset or 020 3059 0304 from another number

 Keeping your number when upgrading with the same provider

-If you’re upgrading to a new phone but keeping with the same network, then there’s no need to worry about PAC codes – your provider is going to do most of the work for you.
+If you’re upgrading to a new phone but keeping with the same network, then there’s no need to worry about a PAC.
 If you’re keeping the same SIM card then you don’t have to do anything at all – other than perhaps ticking a ‘I want to keep my number’ box as you place your order.